Codesmith95/dumb-game/README.md

 # dumb-game
-A silly little game in Python
+A silly little game in Python which consists of an _Undertale_-esque combat game.
+It's mostly just a way to learn  coding skills.

-(describe the game)
+NOTE: Requires the PyGame library